Kuwait Goodwill Fund for Promotion of Food Security in Islamic Countries Program

-- Credit assistance will be made available in favor of food production, processing, storing and marketing of agricultural products and bi-products and in small business and micro enterprises related to similar initiatives.
+- Credit assistance is made available in favor of food production, processing, storing and marketing of agricultural products and by-products and in small business and micro enterprises related to similar initiatives.

 - A maximum amount of BDT 3,00,000 in the form of Microcredit and BDT 3,00,001 to 15,00,000 as Small loan can be approved under this program.